anushreehede/senseiAssist/README.md

 ### Uploading to Amazon AWS

-Zip the files in `/src` and create a `src.zip` file to upload to AWS.
-The intents and utterances have been included in `/speechAssets` - to be used on Developer's portal.
+Create a skill on Amazon Developer's console (Alexa).
+The intents and utterances have been included in `/speechAssets` - to be used on here.

+Remember to add the appId from Developer's console in `src/index.js` and the email credentials in `src/storage.js` and in `triggers/email.js`.

+Zip the files in `/src` and create a `src.zip` file to upload to the AWS Lambda function.
+Copy the ARN of the function to the Developer's console.

 Zip the files in `/triggers` and upload in a separate Lambda function on AWS.
 This sends deadline reminder emails.

 ### TODO